AY2526S1-CS2103T-W14-1/tp/docs/UserGuide.md

 title: User Guide
 ---

-EduBook is a **desktop app for managing student details, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, EduBook can get your student management tasks done faster than traditional GUI apps.
+EduBook is a **desktop app for managing student details** that combines the simplicity of text-based commands with a clean, easy-to-use user interface.
+Its design lets you perform student management tasks quickly and efficiently, whether you prefer typing or using the visual interface.

 * Table of Contents
 {:toc}